Main Content Start

 Respiratory therapists help improve outcomes for people who have been diagnosed with disorders ranging from the non-acute and chronic lung diseases to life-threatening emergencies.
 Patients may include newborns, trauma victims, drowning victims and those suffering from asthma, bronchitis, coronary heart disease, emphysema and pneumonia.

-A Respiratory Program Design for You
+A Respiratory Program Designed for Success

 - Maintain all equipment used in respiratory support.

-- Administer cardiopulmonary resuscitation.
+- Administer advanced cardiopulmonary resuscitation.

 - Provide appropriate mechanical assistance to support respiration when necessary.